 Dear friends and affiliates of the Jordan Center:

-In case you missed any of these – or any of our other colloquia or lectures – we are very pleased to let you know that you can find recordings of all of these events on our website in the Video Archive as well as write ups of events in the Event Recapsection.
-Our goal is for all of events to be accessible to anyone who is interested in them, regardless of whether they can attend in person and/or are free at the time we are holding it.
-As always, we will continue live streaming as many of our events as possible, so feel free to join us virtually when you can!
+As always, you can find video from most events on our website in the Video Archive, as well as write ups of events in the Event Recap section.
+Our goal remains for all of the events to be accessible to anyone who is interested in them, regardless of whether they can attend in person and/or are free at the time we are holding it.
+As always, we will continue live streaming most events, so please join us virtually when you can!

 Joshua A. Tucker